CharlieDigital/covidcureid/README.md

     AND r.CureId = @drugId
 ```

 In CosmosDB, the `JOIN` *only operates across a single document*.
-What happens in this cases, it that it is creating a product of two parts of the same document to "reshape" the result.
-CosmosDB does **not** support `JOIN` operations between documents.
+What happens in this cases, it that it is creating a product of two parts of *the same document* to "reshape" the result.
+CosmosDB does **not** support `JOIN` operations *between* different documents.

+In this example above, the `CaseFile` is being `JOIN`ed to the `CaseFile.RegimenDrugs` property to create one "row" for each drug.

 See: https://docs.microsoft.com/en-us/azure/cosmos-db/sql/sql-query-join